karchit/aws-cdk-github-workshop/README.md

 - AWS Account
 - A Github Account

+>[!WARNING]
+>While every effort has been made to minimise AWS costs arising from this workshop, you may incur higher than expected costs depending on how long you leave your infrastructure running.
+Be sure to cleanup all resources (described in the last step) once you've completed this exercise.

 And locally, you'll need these tools to complete this workshop:
 - Node.js
 - Git